 If you’re writing a memoir, you are the protagonist of your piece, and your experiences will determine your character arc.
 Most likely it will be a positive one, otherwise, why would you write your book?

-Over the last twenty years I’ve worked on seventeen memoirs.
+Over the last twenty years, I’ve worked on seventeen memoirs.
 Each one told the story of my client’s fierce battle to overcome nearly impossible odds.
-These books were successful because the reader believed the characters’ journeys.
+These books were successful because the reader believed in the characters’ journeys.
 They could identify with the authors on some level.

-One client shared his story of growing up in an impoverished community which lacked running water and electricity.
+One client shared his story of growing up in an impoverished community that lacked running water and electricity.
 He had a happy childhood, but there were many challenges and a lot of conflict.
 As he grew up, he overcame many obstacles.
 By the end of the book, he found his way to America and became a successful entrepreneur.
 The story is powerful, riveting, and relatable to many.
 Not surprisingly, this book is currently being made into a movie.

 A few tips for a successful character arc